Matt52/bayesian-testing/README.md

   - "Risk" of choosing particular variant over other variants in the test.
   - Measured in the same units as a tested measure (e.g. positive rate or average value).

-Both evaluation metrics are calculated using simulations from posterior distributions (considering given data).
+`Probability of Being Best` and `Expected Loss` are calculated using simulations from posterior distributions (considering given data).

 ## Installation